 Moving back to Doncaster in 2010, I noted this change in the air, brought about by opening of these new contemporary galleries.
 During this time I was working closely with photographer Guliem Landry for French national Newspaper the Lemonde, the story was about “Broken Britan” focusing on Doncaster in 1984 revisiting it 20 years on.
 We explored the usual haunts of the town centre the Market place, the Minster etc, in contrast to these typical land marks, I wanted to show off how art was making a positive impact on our town.
 We visited the 12a Gallery, took a taxi out to Bentley to photograph Mike Bunn’s abstract sculptural tribute to the areas mining history.
-Mike was my lecturer at Doncaster College from 2002-2003 and has since become a mentor and friend, he is also a miners’ son and I am fascinated by the creative heritage born out of ex-mining provinces such as Bentley and my home village of Conisbrough.
+Mike was my lecturer at Doncaster College from 2002-2003 and has since become a mentor, he is also a miners’ son and I am fascinated by the creative heritage born out of ex-mining provinces such as Bentley and my home village of Conisbrough.

 Soon after Mike Bunn got in touch to offer me the opportunity of a studio space at Doncaster College for free on an informal Fellowship basis, my plan was to stay in Doncaster to the end of the summer then move on to greener art lands elsewhere.